ericmaicon/movie/README.md

 ### Prettier

 Prettier is an opinionated code formatter that helps the developer saving time by using auto formatter and avoid discuss style in code review.

+### Commitizen, Husky, Lint Stage and Commitlint

+Tools to create a standard with commit message and run hooks in git.

+###